QCD thermalization: Ab initio approaches and interdisciplinary connections: Big picture questions and outline of the review

-At leading order in this power counting, the Glasma fields themselves, being nonperturbative, are of magnitude $1/\alpha_S$.
-This is discussed in Section~\ref{sec:LO-Glasma}, while Section~\ref{sec:Glasma-Evolution} outline the shockwave initial conditions and numerical realization~\cite{Krasnitz:1998ns} of the subsequent spacetime evolution of Yang-Mills fields.
-In the latter sub-section, we also discuss emergent stringy ``Glasma flux tube" structure and an IP-Glasma model motivated by these simulations.
-This model is used extensively as initial conditions in hydrodynamic simulations of heavy-ion collisions.

-The role of quantum fluctuations about the LO Glasma fields is discussed in Section~\ref{sec:NLO-Glasma}.
-These can be classified into two types.
-One of these, corresponding to zero modes of the rapidity variable,``dress" the nuclear wavefunctions through the RG procedure we describe in Section~\ref{sec:RG-EFT}.
-Such zero modes factorize--to high accuracy; there is no cross-talk between the incoming hadron wavefunctions~\cite{Gelis:2008rw}.
-Non-zero quantum fluctuation modes in the Glasma are unstable and display exponential growth~\cite{Romatschke:2005pm}.
-We show how the physics of these unstable modes at very early proper times $\tau\leq \frac{1}{Q_S}\ln^2(1/\alpha_S)$ in the Glasma is captured in a classical-statistical approximation.
+At next-to-leading order (NLO), we discuss how quantum fluctuations, co-moving with the colliding nuclei, can be absorbed into the density matrices describing their non-perturbative many-body color charge distributions.
+In contrast, non-comoving quantum fluctuations produced after the collision in the Glasma are unstable and display quasi-exponential dynamical growth~\cite{Romatschke:2005pm}.
+We later describe how the physics of these unstable modes at very early proper times $\tau\lesssim \frac{1}{Q_S}\log^2(1/\alpha_S)$ is captured in a classical-statistical approximation of the quantum evolution with given quantum initial conditions.

-Section~\ref{sec:1PI} addresses the non-linear evolution of Glasma fields in the terms of the quantum two-particle-irreducible (2PI) effective action, which situates the classical-statistical results discussed in Section~\ref{sec:Glasma-Evolution} in the big picture context of the real time evolution of quantum fields.
-In particular, in Section~\ref{sec:plasmainstabilities}, we outline the dynamical power counting for the description of plasma instabilities and the emergence of secondary instabilities due to non-linear interactions of unstable modes.
-We discuss the range of validity of classical-statistical field theory for the subsequent evolution, which motivates fully 3+1-dimensional numerical simulations of the expanding Glasma fields.
+Section~\ref{sec:classicalstatistical} describes the non-linear time evolution of far-from-equilibrium quark gluon matter for weak couplings relevant at very high energies.
+The range of validity of classical-statistical field theory descriptions for the evolution is discussed in terms of the two-particle-irreducible (2PI) quantum effective action, which motivates fully 3+1-dimensional numerical simulations of the expanding Glasma fields.

-Section~\ref{sec.nonthatt} discusses the emergence of a non-thermal attractor described by a self-similar gluon distribution, whose dependence on momentum, and an overall cooling rate, are characterized by universal numbers independent of the initial conditions.
-Because the numerical simulations correctly describe dynamics in the infrared, the attractor solution helps identify the right effective kinetic theory amongst several competing options.
+The lattice field theory simulations demonstrate the emergence of a non-thermal attractor described by a self-similar gluon distribution, whose dependence on momentum, and an overall cooling rate, are characterized by universal numbers independent of the initial conditions.
+Because the numerical simulations correctly describe dynamics in the infrared, the attractor solution helps one to identify the right effective kinetic theory among several competing options.

-Kinetic theory increasingly captures the relevant dynamics of the thermalization process as the system expands and cools.
-This is prefigured in the evolution of the Glasma, as Section~\ref{sec:IR} discusses, by the emergence of hard, semi-hard and soft scales characteristic of a weakly coupled plasma.
-In Section~\ref{sec:Diracfermions} we discuss other striking properties of the Glasma such as an effective condensate, quantum anomalies, and fermion pair production.